romarroca/migrate-ASA-to-FDM/README.md

     3. import 3rd output_group_ports.json and deploy manually or using deploy.py
     4. import 4th output_objects_network_groups.json and deploy manually or using deploy.py

+## TO DO
+- Add function to migrate also Cisc ASA ACL to FDM